 How to vet fast home buyers before signing

-- Confirm the closing happens through a reputable title company
+- Confirm the closing happens through a reputable title company you choose or approve — never a title company exclusively controlled by the buyer

 Practical examples of "fast" scenarios